PerfectFit-project/virtual_coach_useful_activities/README.md

 The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.

 You can use "\n" in your utterances in domain.yml to display an utterance as two (or more) separate messages.
 These are not treated as separate messages though when it comes to displaying the typing symbol.

+## Other Notes

+- The Developer tools in Google Chrome show the logs from script.js if you access the frontend via Google Chrome.

 ## License